FabioChiodini/AWSDockermachine/README.md

 # AWSDockermachine
-Script to install all Docker machine components on AMI
+Script to install all Docker machine and Kubernetes components on AMI

 The script installs (and configures)
 - noip